GMLC-TDC/HELICS.jl/README.md

 This package includes HELICS as a library.
 You do not have to install HELICS separately.

-Note that this should work on 32 and 64-bit Windows systems and 64-bit Linux and Mac systems.
+Note that this should work on 64-bit Windows, Mac and Linux systems.

 If you wish to develop `HELICS.jl` you may want to use the following: